 VEGA for Programmers

-A working guide to drawing on the Izarra 3000 through the VEGA chipset.
-The companion volume, the VEGA Technical Reference, is the register-level contract.
-This guide shows how to use it.
+This guide tells you how to draw on the Izarra3000 through the VEGA chipset.
+The other volume, the VEGA Technical Reference, is the register-level contract.
+This guide shows you how to use that contract.

-Everything here targets Margo, the 2D engine.
-Distira, the 3D engine, has its own guide in a later revision.
+All of this guide is about Margo, the 2D engine.
+Distira, the 3D engine, gets its own guide in a later revision.

 How to read the examples

-• (verified) has been run on the machine and produces the result described.
+• (verified) means that the example ran on the machine and gave the result in the text.

-• (target) shows the documented interface ahead of its implementation.
-The register sequence follows the Technical Reference, but the operation may not be wired up in your build yet.
-Check CAPS (offset 0x0004) to see what the running build implements.
+• (target) means that the example shows the documented interface before the implementation.
+The register sequence obeys the Technical Reference, but your build can be without the operation.
+Read CAPS (offset 0x0004) to find the operations of your build.

-As each operation lands, its example moves from (target) to (verified).
-Nothing in this guide claims a result the hardware does not produce.
+When an operation is complete, its example changes from (target) to (verified).
+No example in this guide claims a result that the hardware does not give.

 The shape of the hardware